DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The primary Data Link VPNs are 📝L2TP and 📝PPTP, although wireless encryption occurs here as well.
         - When a message reaches the Data Link layer, it is called a frame
         - Adds the source and destination hardware addresses to the frame
+        - The data link layer contains Ethernet, token ring, Point to Point Protocol (PPP), and so on.
         - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
             - MAC address is a 6-byte (48-bit) binary address written in hex
                 - 📝first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer